Hopping mad: Crickets fight it out at China's championships

 Judges follow a set of strict guidelines, most dating back to the 13th century, to determine match points.
 Results were tallied by gauging which cricket was able to overcome the other and then posted for viewing just outside the match hall.

-Winning teams moved through elimination rounds over the two days, with points deducted for failing to abide by rules such as delivering the crickets to the organizers six days before the competition.
+Winning teams moved through elimination rounds over the two days, with points deducted for failing to abide by rules such as delivering the crickets to the organisers six days before the competition.